NavneetKishanS/NavneetKishanS/README.md

 # Hey there! 👋 I'm Navneet Kishan Srinivasan 🌟

 A Computer Science enthusiast at Eötvös Loránd University, diving deep into the realms of technology.
-Currently, a proud member at GDSC ELTE, seeking novel challenges while fueled by curiosity-driven innovation. 🚀
+Currently, a member at GDSC ELTE, seeking novel challenges while fueled by curiosity-driven innovation. 🚀

 ## About Me ℹ️